 Instagram Stories boasts 500 million daily users, and one-third of the most viewed Stories come from businesses.
 This means brands have a great opportunity to get in front consumers as they flip through social media.
 Instagram polls are a fun way to increase clicks, grow overall engagement, and gather feedback from your following.

-Here are seven ways your brand can capitalize on Instagram polls and make them a regular part of your social strategy.
+Here’s seven ways your brand can capitalize on Instagram polls and make them a regular part of your social strategy.

 1. Tee up your next marketing campaign

-Don’t take the risk of relying on your followers to passively hear about your next promotion — get them engaged right away by asking for a small investment: their opinion!
+Don’t take the risk of relying on your followers to passively hear about your next promotion — get them engaged right away by asking for a small investment: Their opinion!
 Pique your followers’ interests, show them why your next campaign is awesome, and redirect them to your sales page.

 Check out what Airbnb did to promote their latest listings in Taiwan.
 They enticed followers by presenting them with a beautiful photo then asked them to guess where the photo was taken.
 Add a link to listing in Hualien County, and boom – anyone who was drawn in by the photo knows where to book a stay.